 A Different Response

 Instead of skeptically judging if Kanye’s heart is pure, try asking if your heart is pure.
 Seriously, you’re not responsible for how Kanye portrays Jesus or for what He says, or for the intentions of His heart.
-You’re responsible for your heart, your actions, your words.
+You’re responsible for your heart, your actions, and your words.
 Ask God to reveal any judgement, skepticism or bitterness in your heart.
 And if He reveals something, repent.

 Praise and Prayer